Back to Top

 - Change in physical characteristics (morphology) of the working chemicals.

 - Crystal formation.
 Over time the crystal structure at the electrode surface changes as larger crystals are formed.
 This reduces the effective area of the electrodes and hence their current carrying and energy storage capacity.

 - Dendritic growth.
 This is the formation of small crystals or treelike structures around the electrodes in what should be an aqueous solution.
 Initially these dendrites may cause an increase in self discharge.
 Ultimately dendrites can pierce the separator causing a short circuit.

 - Shorted cells.
 Cells which were marginally acceptable when new may have contained latent defects which only become apparent as the ageing process takes its toll.
-This would include poor cell construction, contamination, burrs on metal parts which can all cause the electrodes to come into contact with each other causing a short circuit.
+This would include poor cell construction, contamination, burrs on metal parts and separators damaged by welding operations on the electrode current collectors which can all cause the electrodes to come into contact with each other causing a short circuit.

 - Electrode or electrolyte cracking.
 Some solid electrolyte cells such as Lithium polymer can fail because of cracking of the electrolyte.

 The ageing process outlined above is accelerated by elevated temperatures.

 See more about ageing on the Battery Life page.